carrvo/AutoAdapter/README.md

 ## Legal
 ### License
-Copyright (c) 2021 Copyright Holder All Rights Reserved.
+Copyright (c) 2021 carrvo.
+All rights reserved.

+This work is licensed under the terms of the MIT license.
+For a copy, see <https://choosealicense.com/licenses/mit/#>.

 ## Quick Start
 ### Installation